This week, the games section goes into uncharted territory.

 In an era where games companies are infamously clandestine and where where the disconnect between game-makers and game-players is greater than ever before, Schreier’s book offers an invaluable insight into the realities of game development.

 Schreier himself acts as a fairly neutral figure; one who serves largely as a listener, but also, vitally, as the voice who links the recurring patterns that come up from the myriad stories in Blood, Sweat and Pixels.

 One thing that comes up again and again is, simply put, that games are very hard to make.
 As Obsidian’s Fergus Erhardt put it, “we are on the absolute edge of technology; we are always pushing everything, all the time.”
 Schreier himself writes that a common analogy that developers used to describe development was “like trying to construct a building during an earthquake.”
-For developers, the ground is forever shifting, and this means that the development cycle is fraught with difficulties.
+For developers, the ground is forever shifting.

 Another recurrent theme was ‘crunch’ – an industry term for where development teams have to work ridiculous hours with little or no let-up to hit their targets.
 Stories included people who would work twelve to fourteen hour days and sleep in their offices, and Eric Barone, sole developer of Stardew Valley, didn’t take a weekend off for two years.

 Developers clearly work hard, but what was much more heartwarming to know as a consumer was how much they evidently cared.